danReynolds/form_factor_builder/README.md

 });
 ```

-To make this slightly simpler, the `FormFactor` API includes a `changes` stream that provides the current and previous value:
+To make this slightly simpler, you can use the `FormFactor` [changes](https://pub.dev/documentation/form_factor_builder/latest/form_factor/FormFactor/changes.html) stream, which provides the current and previous value:

 ```dart
 FormFactor.instance.changes((formFactors) {